GabbardDesigns/dentelabe/README.md

 ##### Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format

+Email taken, validated shown at the end

  -------------
 ##### Implement CanvasAPI
   js\app.js   |   pretty much the rest of the entire thing

+Note the game is not complete, so you have to reload to replay.
+Teh cookie storage is not implemented, so to you have to redo the form to play.